csujedihy/lc-all-solutions/218.the-skyline-problem/question.md

 The geometric information of each building is represented by a triplet of integers [Li, Ri, Hi], where Li and Ri are the x coordinates of the left and right edge of the ith building, respectively, and Hi is its height.
-It is guaranteed that 0 ≤ Li, Ri ≤ INT_MAX, 0 < Hi ≤ INT_MAX, and Ri - Li > 0.
+It is guaranteed that 0 &le; Li, Ri &le; INT_MAX, 0 < Hi &le; INT_MAX, and Ri - Li > 0.
 You may assume all buildings are perfect rectangles grounded on an absolutely flat surface at height 0.

 For instance, the dimensions of all buildings in Figure A are recorded as: [ [2 9 10], [3 7 15], [5 12 12], [15 20 10], [19 24 8] ] .